Understanding eCommerce Architecture: Building a Strong Foundation for Online Success

 • More communication overhead hampers the system and augments the risk of errors

-• Very expensive development, deployment, and maintenance compared to monolithic architecture
+• Costly development, deployment, and maintenance compared to monolithic architecture

 • Requires specialized skill sets and more infrastructure

-It facilitates direct communication between the interface layer (client) with the data layer of the E-commerce platform.
-A straight forward architecture like this is also challenging to scale the system or add new functionality.
+It facilitates direct communication between the interface layer (client) and the data layer of the E-commerce platform.
+However, a straightforward architecture like this also makes it challenging to scale the system or add new functionality.

 • Easy to understand and work with